 Since its establishment the Centre has reached over 1,200 teachers.
 In addition to its flagship two-day development programme, it works with Initial Teacher Education providers and beacon schools and has created a new masters module on the Holocaust in the curriculum.
 The Centre is also involved in developing programmes to teach about other genocides and works with other leading providers of Holocaust Education to strengthen collaboration and build partnerships.

 Campaigns against Genocide

-Pears Foundation worked to raise awareness of the genocide in Darfur by publishing Darfur: A Jewish Response and distributing 10,000 copies to schools, synagogues, youth and community groups, politicians and journalists.
-We held a series of events and workshops and encouraged Jewish participation in mass rallies alongside refugees from Darfur.
+In 2007 we worked to raise awareness of the genocide in Darfur by publishing Darfur: A Jewish Response and distributing 10,000 copies to schools, synagogues, youth and community groups, politicians and journalists.
+We supported a series of events and workshops and encouraged Jewish participation in mass rallies alongside refugees from Darfur.